mvolkmann/blog/src/neovim.md

 When this completes, press `q` to close the window.

-The contents of the plugin configuration files should be similar to those shown in subsections below.
+The contents of the plugin configuration files should be similar to those shown in the subsections below.
 For details on the supported keys, see the "Plugin Spec" section in the
 {% aTargetBlank "https://github.com/folke/lazy.nvim", "Lazy doc" %}.